-We are a volunteer-run, activist group of concerned citizens from around the state that formed in 2006 to protect Washoe Meadows State Park at South Lake Tahoe from a plan to build a golf course in the park.
+We are a grassroots non-profit organization and coalition of conservation groups, volunteer activists and supporters from around the state that formed in 2006 to protect Washoe Meadows State Park at South Lake Tahoe from a plan to build a golf course in the park.
 The Community, along with Tahoe Basin leaders, has assembled respected scientists, environmentalists and economists to promote solutions that can effectively restore the Upper Truckee River and streams and wetlands that affect the water quality of Lake Tahoe; preserve the state park; and create wider recreational opportunities for the public.

 What is Washoe Meadows State Park?

 Washoe Meadows is a 608-acre wild land park in South Lake Tahoe, California.
 It is located in El Dorado County south of the city of South Lake Tahoe.
 Washoe Meadows was set aside for conservation over 30 years ago to protect its natural and cultural treasures and ensure the preservation of a pristine Lake Tahoe.
 Because of Washoe Meadows’ importance to the water quality and clarity of the lake, the State purchased it under an emergency statute in 1984 when the land was threatened by development.